 The Book of Revelation by John of Patmos

 During the reign of Domitian (r.
 81-96 CE), Christians were persecuted for their refusal to participate in the imperial and state cults of Rome.
 Christians were charged with atheism, or disbelief in the gods.
 This was a crime, that of treason, as angering the gods meant that you could threaten the prosperity of the Empire.
-Thus, Christians to the lions for their refusal to honor the gods.
+Thus, Christians were sent to the lions for their refusal to honor the gods.

 Perhaps one of the most famous apocalyptic books was written by John, a Christian who was exiled on the island of Patmos near the end of the 1st century CE.
 He recorded his visions of the final days, utilizing the books of Daniel and Ezekiel.
 Like the Essenes, John envisioned a world that was polarized between good and evil; Christians and Rome.
 In terms of symbolic language and images, Revelation is one of the most complicated of apocalyptic texts.